Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 In both cases, you should redirect the output of the diff or svn diff command in a text file.
-Compress the output file if it's a large one and use the |SYSPRODUCTNAME| Patch Tracker (see ?) to submit your patch to the project team.
+Compress the output file if it's a large one and use the Tuleap Patch Tracker (see ?) to submit your patch to the project team.

 And thanks for contributing some code!